 These undeveloped areas provide green oases in the otherwise built urban form.
-They may also be important landscape spaces on the edge of a settlement that are critical to the setting of that settlement, or alternatively, an area of designed or natural landscape that is intrinsic to the special character of the place.
-Examples found in Cirencester include Abbey Grounds, Cirencester Park, St Michael's Park and City Bank.
+They may also be important landscape spaces on the edge of a settlement that is critical to the setting of a settlement or alternatively an area of designed or natural landscape that is intrinsic to the special character of that place.
+Examples found in Cirencester include Abbey Grounds and Cirencester Park.